x39-tech/fluxite-foundry/README.md

 UDR Builder is a [React](https://reactjs.org/) single-page application which uses [Vite](https://vitejs.dev/) for building.

+VS Code is recommended as a development environment, with the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions installed for formatting and linting.

+Please run the `npm run lint` and `npm run format` scripts before opening a merge request.

 ### Available Scripts

 In the project directory, you can run: